 tiny poems by Grant Hackett

-or to the voice of 3 am.
+how god is fire. or the voice of 3 am.

 spring leaves. painted a small red.